 Our service centres meet all Australian standards in relation to physical access.
 This ensures people with disability can access them.

-We also have specialised phone services that help with hearing, speech and language barriers.
+We also have phone services for people with hearing, speech and language barriers.
 They can use the National Relay Service to call us.

 Our website meets the Australian Government standard under the Disability Discrimination Act 1992.Read more about accessibility.